chinapedia/wikipedia.abstract.en/Page/Sect.md

-Prevailing_world_religions_map.png A SECT is a subgroup of a religious, political, or philosophical belief system, usually an offshoot of a larger group.
+A SECT is a subgroup of a religious, political, or philosophical belief system, usually an offshoot of a larger group.
 Although the term was originally a classification for religious separated groups, it can now refer to any organization that breaks away from a larger one to follow a different set of rules and principles.

 In an Indian context, sect refers to an organized tradition.[1]

 Etymology

-Catalogue_of_Sects.GIF The word _sect_ comes from the Latin noun _secta_ (a feminine form of a variant past participle of the verb _sequi_, to follow[2]), meaning "a way, road", and figuratively a (prescribed) way, mode, or manner, and hence metonymously, a discipline or school of thought as defined by a set of methods and doctrines.
+The word _sect_ comes from the Latin noun _secta_ (a feminine form of a variant past participle of the verb _sequi_, to follow[2]), meaning "a way, road", and figuratively a (prescribed) way, mode, or manner, and hence metonymously, a discipline or school of thought as defined by a set of methods and doctrines.
 The present gamut of meanings of _sect_ has been influenced by confusion with the homonymous (but etymologically unrelated) Latin word _secta_ (the feminine form of the past participle of the verb _secare_, to cut).[3]

 Sociological definitions and descriptions